SUICIDE ANGEL ON A SCOOTER

 The girls, refusing to leave the bridge, were eventually taken away by the police.
 Alive.

 Chen writes about all his experiences on his web log.
 It has earned him national fame.
 People with a heavy heart from all over the country now try to get in touch with him.
 Since 2003, Chen has given advice in person to over 7,000 people, not including his work on the bridge.
 He also spoke on the phone with over 16,000 people and even comforted 51,000 people via text message.

 “I’m not a well-educated man,” Chen says.
 “I come from a backward region of China, so I can’t write very well.
 Moreover, I’m not qualified to advise others on how to save people.
 I just hope my blog inspires people who are feeling down.''

+Chen pulls his fur-lined coat over his blue New York Yankees cap.
 A cold wind haunts the high bridge.
-Chen pulls his fur-lined coat over his blue New York Yankees cap.
 Even though the skies are grey, he wears sunglasses.
 “To protect my eyes from the sand that the wind blows up from the river,” he shouts, to make himself heard over the noise of the traffic and trains underneath.
-The Nanjing Yangtze River Bridge is no place you visit for fun every weekend.
+One thing is certain: the Nanjing Yangtze River Bridge is no place you visit for fun or great views every weekend.

 A man on the other sidewalk across the bridge sits on his motorcycle, hunched down deeply in his coat.
 “I pay special attention to people like that,” Chen says.
 “People who hang around in one place for too long, who don’t seem to be doing anything and who seem to be ignoring all others around them.
 A sick bird sings differently than healthy birds.
 Similarly, you can instantly recognize a person who wants to commit suicide.
 You can see it in their eyes: they don’t seem to be looking at anything anymore.
 Sometimes, all they wear is pajamas.
 Often they cry quietly, especially women.''